-Dr. Stephen R. Graves describes himself as an organizational strategist, pragmatic theologian, and social capitalist.
+Dr. Stephen R. Graves is an organizational strategist, pragmatic theologian, and social capitalist.
 He advises executives and business owners, as well as young entrepreneurs.
-He is author of numerous books and many articles, and a public speaker.
+He is the author of numerous books and many articles, and a public speaker.
 His website is www.stephenrgraves.com.

 - Do you know someone who has a physical limp?
 How does that affect that individual?